- Speakers Lists

 - SCORE (San Antonio chapter) is a source of mentoring for small business owners.

 - TMCx medical tech innovation program (based in Houston but open to San Antonio founders) is tailored to healthcare entrepreneurs with access to specialized mentors.

-- UT Health San Antonio Tech Novum accelerator is designed for researcher faculty to commercialize bioscience advances for the market.
+- VelocityTX Tech Novum accelerator is designed for researcher faculty to commercialize bioscience advances for the market.

 - UTSA New Venture Incubator is run by the University of Texas at San Antonio.

 - UTSA Small Business Development Center offers programs for entrepreneurs, not just their students.

 - VelocityTX has a BioGlobal Accelerator program for bioscience entrepreneurs.